 Plaque psoriasis is the most common type of psoriasis, with roughly 80 percent of people dealing with the condition.
 It causes inflamed patches that cover areas of the skin.
 These painful raised patches are often covered with whitish-silver scales or plaques, commonly found on the scalp, knees, hands, and elbows.

-So, this type of psoriasis causes bright areas of shiny, red, irritated skin.
-Patches of inverse psoriasis develop under breasts or armpits, in the groin, or around skinfolds in the genitals.
+This type of psoriasis causes bright areas of shiny, red, irritated skin.
+Patches of inverse psoriasis develop under breasts or armpits, in the groin or around skinfolds in the genitals.
 Commonly mistaken for a fungal or bacterial infection, inverse psoriasis can be pretty painful.

 Psoriasis plaques can range from just a few spots of dandruff-like scaling, to massive eruptions that cover large areas.
 The condition’s appearance and symptoms tend to vary according to the type and severity of psoriasis.

 Some of the most common symptoms and signs include:

 Plaques of red, inflamed skin, often covered with silver-colored scales.
 These painful plaques may be itchy and they sometimes crack and bleed.
 In severe psoriasis cases, the plaques will grow and merge, covering large areas.